 Interferon-alpha injections into the wart have been found to be somewhat effective.

 In men, circumcision reduces the risk of getting HPV infection, as well as HIV infection and genital herpes, but not syphilis.

-All sex partners should be examined for warts and other STDs and treated, if necessary.
+All sex partners should be examined for warts and other STIs and treated, if necessary.
 Sex partners should also have regular examinations to check for HPV infection.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.